Duje Čop: Return to Dinamo

+Lokomotiva

+On 29 September 2023, after his contract with Dinamo had expired, Čop signed for fellow Croatian Football League club Lokomotiva Zagreb on a free transfer.

+Rijeka

+On 27 January 2025, Čop signed for a Croatian Football League club Rijeka on a two and a half-year deal.

 International career

 Čop made his senior international debut for Croatia on 4 September 2014, replacing Luka Modrić for the final 30 minutes of a 3–0 friendly win over Cyprus in Pula.

 He made one appearance in Croatia's successful qualification campaign for UEFA Euro 2016; against Bulgaria on 10 October 2015, he came on for Marko Pjaca at the same mark and was sent off at the end of a 3–0 win for a foul on Strahil Popov.

 Čop was part of Croatia's Euro 2016 squad and made his UEFA European Championship debut in 2–1 group stage win against defending champions Spain.
 He scored his first international goal in a 3–0 friendly win over Northern Ireland on 15 November 2016.

-In May 2018 Čop was named in Croatia’s preliminary 32-man squad for the 2018 World Cup in Russia, but did not make the final 23.
+In May 2018 Čop was named in Croatia's preliminary 32-man squad for the 2018 World Cup in Russia, but did not make the final 23.